agda/agda/doc/user-manual/tools/generating-latex.rst

 Generating LaTeX
 ****************

-An experimental LaTeX-backend was added in Agda 2.3.2.
+An experimental LaTeX backend was added in Agda 2.3.2.
 It can be used as follows:

 .. code-block:: console